 1/2 cup buttermilk

 4 ounces baby food (carrots, sweet potatoes, etc.)

 2 tablespoons sugar

-1 cup flour, fluffed to aerate before measuring
+1 cup whole wheat pastry flour (or all-purpose), fluffed to aerate before measuring or 125g

 1/2 teaspoon table salt